alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 ls -lhS
 ```

-<br><br>2.
+<br>2.
 Open per-sample-fastq-counts.tsv and search for samples where forward reads and reverse reads aren't the same
-<br>check the sample file for those that don't match up
+<br>Check the sample file for those that don't match up
 ```
 zcat /path/to/file.fastq.gz | echo $((`wc -l`/4))
 ```

-<br><br>3.
+<br>3.
 Check locally stored files and re-upload any files that were found to be 0 bytes, or have mismatched reads in the per-sample-fastq-counts.tsv file
 ```
 scp "/local/path/to/file.fastq.gz" \
 user@koa.its.hawaii.edu:/hpc/path/to/file/directory